devgateway/www.developmentgateway.org/_posts/2012-02-03-story-from-the-field-amp-workshop.md

 created: 1328301885
 old_path: news/story-field-amp-workshop
 title: 'Story from the Field: AMP Workshop'
-lede: This Story from the Field comes from Djamila Kerim, a Development Gateway Senior Associate working on the Aid Management Program:This year, I was able to attend the AMP workshop for a second time.
+excerpt: This Story from the Field comes from Djamila Kerim, a Development Gateway Senior Associate working on the Aid Management Program:This year, I was able to attend the AMP workshop for a second time.
 The program is growing both with respect to the number of people participating, and the scope of activities we are discussing.